Scalable Computation of Energy Functions for Nonlinear Balanced Truncation: Computing energy functions via polynomial approximations

 \subsection{Linear Solver and Implementation Details}

-{While the earlier sections distilled a structured linear tensor system for the coefficients of the Taylor-series expansion of the energy functions (see \eqref{eq:th6} and \eqref{eq:LinSysforvk}), the main computational bottleneck lies in solving these structured systems as they grow exponentially in $k$ and polynomially in $n$.
-We next address our efficient implementation that heavily leverages the structure of the tensor systems.
+While the earlier sections distilled a structured linear tensor system for the coefficients of the Taylor-series expansion of the energy functions (see \eqref{eq:th6} and \eqref{eq:LinSysforvk}), the main computational bottleneck lies in solving these structured systems as they grow exponentially in $k$ and polynomially in $n$.
+We next propose an efficient implementation that heavily leverages the structure of the tensor systems.
 We present the details for~\eqref{eq:LinSysforvk}.
-The same ideas apply to~\eqref{eq:th6} as well.}
+The same ideas apply to~\eqref{eq:th6} as well.

-First, to form the right-hand side of~\eqref{eq:LinSysforvk}, we develop a function that efficiently computes products of the form ${\cal L}_k(\N^\top) \v_k$.
-This is the product of an $n^{2k}\times n^k$ matrix with a vector and a na\"ive approach would require $O(n^{3k})$ operations using a level-2 BLAS operation.
+First, to form the right-hand side of~\eqref{eq:LinSysforvk}, we develop a function that efficiently computes products of the form ${\cal L}_{k-1}(\F^\top) \v_{k-1}$.
+This is the product of an $n^{k}\times n^{k-1}$ matrix with a vector and a na\"ive approach would require $O(n^{2k-1})$ operations using a level-2 BLAS operation.
 However, we exploit the structure of ${\cal L}_k$ in \eqref{eq:dWayLyapunov}, which is the sum of Kronecker products of matrices, where only one term in each sum is not the identity matrix.
-Thus, using the Kronecker-vec relationship, each term in the sum can be computed by appropriately reshaping $\v_k$, performing multiplication by $\N^\top$ on either the left or $\N$ on the right, reshaping the result, and accumulating the sum.
-This can be performed in $O(kn^k)$ operations.
+Thus, using the Kronecker-vec relationship, each term in the sum can be computed by appropriately reshaping $\v_{k-1}$ into an $n^{k-2}\times n$ matrix, performing multiplication by $\F$ on the right, reshaping the result, and accumulating the sum.
+This involves (k-1) instances of a ($n^{k-2}\times n$) by ($n\times n^2$) matrix multiplication, which can be performed with level-3 BLAS in $O(kn^{k+1})$ operations.
 For the summation terms on the right-hand side, we can take advantage of the repeated multiplications of $\V_i^\top \B$ and $\W_i^\top \B$, but the cost is dominated by multiplying these stored components together.
-The cost of forming the summation terms are $O(kmn^k)$.
-In this way, all terms on the right-hand side can be computed efficiently using level-3 BLAS operations with a cost $O(kmn^k)$.
+The cost of forming the summation terms is $O(kmn^k)$.
+In this way, all terms on the right-hand side can be computed efficiently using level-3 BLAS operations with a cost $O(kn^{k+1})+O(kmn^k)$.
+Using efficient implementations such as fast matrix multiplication in the BLAS, the actual computational time surpasses these estimates as we see in Section~\ref{sec:Burgers}.

 Second, we need to solve linear systems of the form